varabyte/kobweb/README.md

 Many users who create a full stack application generally expect to completely own both the client- and server-side code.

-However, being an opionated framework, Kobweb provides a custom Ktor server in order to deliver some of its features.
+However, being an opinionated framework, Kobweb provides a custom Ktor server in order to deliver some of its features.
 For example, it implements logic for handling [server API routes▲](#define-api-routes) as well as some live reloading functionality.